Every child deserves a pain-free life

-The condition affects their quality of life, education, social life and is life threatening.
-The impact on the child and family unit is catastrophic and relentless.
+Sickle Cell is the fastest growing genetic condition in the world.
+It affects a child’s quality of life, education, and social life and is life-threatening.
+The impact on the child and family unit is catastrophic.

 What is Sickle Cell Anemia & Thalassemia?